-62 simple astigmatism which were in minus cylinder forms.
-Compound myopic or mixed astigmatism was

-63 diagnosed if cylindrical errors were associated with minus or plus spherical errors respectively.
-Myopic

-65 considered as high myopia.
-Prevalence of refractive errors was determined by finding the average of

-- 66 students who had refractive errors against the total numbers of students in the class multiplied by 100. - 67 Astigmatism was considered with-the-rule (WTR) if the plus cylinder acts at 900 meridian or at 200 on its - either side or against-the-rule (ATR) if the plus cylinder acts at 180° meridian or 20° on its either side. - 69 Outside this range $(20^{\circ} \text{ to } 70^{\circ} \text{ and } 100^{\circ} \text{ to } 160^{\circ})$, the astigmatism was considered oblique.
+62 Refractive error was diagnosed if spherical equivalent was +0.50 or greater or a sphere/cylinder of +0.50 63 diopters spheres or greater.
+Those errors which required only cylindrical correction were considered as 64 simple astigmatism which were in minus cylinder forms.
+Compound myopic or mixed astigmatism was 65 diagnosed if cylindrical errors were associated with minus or plus spherical errors respectively.
+Myopic 66 errors less than - 5.00D or lesswere considered as low myopia and those equal to - 6.00D or more were 67 considered as high myopia.
+Prevalence of refractive errors was determined by finding the average of students who had refractive errors against the total numbers of students in the class.
+Astigmatism was 68 considered with-the-rule (WTR) if the plus cylinder acts at 90° meridian or at 20° on its either side or 69 against-the-rule (ATR) if the plus cylinder acts at 180° meridian or 20° on its either side.
+Outside this range (20° to 70° and 100° to 160°), the astigmatism was considered oblique.